I spend quite a lot of time working with volunteers, and helping to support and train them; also working to support voluntary sector organisations.

 So we can't tell you how to make relationships work, but we can tell you how to avoid making them fail.
 If you keep building a relationship, and you don't sabotage it, there's a good chance it will grow into something good.

-In summary, there are six key things we need: three to build and three to protect.
+In summary, there are seven key principles: three to build, three to protect, and one principle to bind them together.

-The first three principles are essentially active: they are needed to establish a relationship in the first place, and to prevent it from withering.
-The second three priciples are essentially passive: they are needed to stop the relationship going wrong.
+The first three principles are essentially active: they are needed to establish a relationship in the first place.
+The second three principles are essentially passive: they are needed to stop the relationship going wrong.
+The final one makes the other six work.

-Interestingly, these same principles apply whether you are looking at working effectively in a voluntary organisation (as a volunter or as an employee) or whether you are looking at your personal life; and they also apply when you look at the relationship of the voluntary sector organisation with the other organisations and structures in the sector and the wider environment.
+These same principles apply whether you are looking at working effectively in a voluntary organisation (either as a volunter or as an employee) or whether you are looking at your personal life; and they are also critical when you look at the relationship of the voluntary sector organisation with the other organisations and structures in the sector and the wider environment.

 For a relationship to work, you need to put energy into it.
 This is often termed 'commitment' but this is misleading: at the start of a relationship, you can't know how much commitment you can or should give to the other person; all you can say is that, right now, I am prepared to put some energy into the relationship.